jeff4/bionotes.github.io/_comp/javascript.md

 * Chapter 6, p.
 119: "Variables *are* something but they don't *do* anything."
 	* "In contrast, functions are actions.
 They are bundles of statements that can be executed when called."
 	* "For more on this, see the anonymous functions section on p.
 142."
+* Completed up to Practice Exercise 6.3 on p.
+122